gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.InGameExt.md

 ## InGameExt.GetMainFactory(this InGame) Method

-(Cross-Game compatible) Get the main Factory that creates and manages all other Factories
+Get the main Factory that creates and manages all other Factories

 ```csharp
 public static Assets.Scripts.Simulation.Factory.FactoryFactory GetMainFactory(this Assets.Scripts.Unity.UI_New.InGame.InGame inGame);